-The all-new 2018 Jeep Wrangler achieved an improvement in fuel economy of over 30 percent versus the preceding model by reducing vehicle energy demand, implementing a 2.0-liter turbocharged variant of the global medium engine family, and deploying eTorque assist mild hybrid technology.
-The eTorque system captures braking energy and uses it to assist the vehicle during launch and in other transient situations to reduce fuel consumption in everyday driving.
+The 2019 Ram 1500 5.7L HEMI V-8 equipped with eTorque achieved an improvement in combined fuel economy of over 10 percent versus the preceding model.
+The eTorque mild hybrid system delivers improved fuel efficiency in both V-6 and V-8 configurations by capturing braking energy and using it to assist the vehicle during launch and in other transient situations to reduce fuel consumption in everyday driving.

-At FCA's Capital Markets Day held on June 1, 2018, FCA revealed the new 2018-2022 business plan, which presented our expectation to continue reducing $\rm CO_2$ emissions through a collection of technologies that will vary by market, aligning with the vehicle mix, consumer needs and the regulatory framework.
-The plan anticipates that we will offer 12 electrified propulsion systems (battery electric, plug-in hybrid electric, full-hybrid and mild-hybrid) in global architectures spanning the full range of vehicle segments.
-The plan also anticipates that by 2022, 30 nameplates will feature one or more of these systems.
+The FCA 2018-2022 business plan presents our expectation to continue reducing $\mathrm{CO}2$ emissions through a collection of technologies that will vary by market, aligning with the vehicle mix, consumer needs and the regulatory framework.
+The plan anticipates that we will offer electrified propulsion systems (battery electric, plug-in hybrid electric, full-hybrid and mild-hybrid) in global architectures spanning the full range of vehicle segments.
+The plan also anticipates that by 2022, more than 30 nameplates will feature one or more of these systems.
 Specific applications will align with the attributes of each FCA brand's attributes.
 These vehicles will join the Chrysler Pacifica Hybrid, which started production in late 2016.